11 Must-See Destinations in North Iceland

 Dettifoss Waterfall

-Dettifoss is Iceland’s largest waterfall and one of the most powerful in Europe.
+Dettifoss is one of the most powerful in Europe and a main stop on Diamond Circle tours.
 Science fiction fans might recognize Dettifoss from the opening scene of Ridley Scott’s 2012 science fiction film Prometheus!

 It flows from the Vatnajokull glacier, and as the water runs, it collects sediment, turning the water a greyish-white.
 The result is an awe-inspiring, otherworldly natural wonder.
 The falls are 328 feet wide (100 meters) and have a drop of 144 feet (44 meters) into the Jokulsargljufur canyon.